RomanNahryshko/refurbish/documentation/docs/user-manual/operations-manager/overview.md

 **Batch Intake** - Register new batches of phones when they arrive from suppliers.
 This is your main job.

-**Initial Quality Control** - Check each phone and decide if it needs repairs or can get a grade right away.
+**Initial Quality Control** - Check each phone during import.
+Select needed repairs and the system creates repair jobs automatically.

-**Create Repair Jobs** - Tell technicians what repairs each phone needs.

 **Manage Repairs** - Move repair jobs between technicians if needed.